tgolen/skelenode-api/readme.md

 ```

 ### remove(url, [data, options,] callback)
 Makes an HTTP `DELETE` request with the optional `options` object which will be passed through to the jQuery `ajax()` method.
-The callback is called with a single argument which an object of the data returned from the API.
+The callback is called with a single argument of the data returned from the API.
 See [options](#options).
 ```javascript
 API.remove('/api/v1/hello/world2', null, {}, function(data) {
 	console.log(data);